 SEARCH THE ARCHIVES

-Wright Medical Technology Inc. has asked the 11th Circuit U.S. Court of Appeals for a rehearing of a dispute involving a $2.1 million verdict entered in a case involving the company’s Conserve Hip Implant, maintaining that the appellate court in part erred when it found that Utah law did not apply Comment k as a bar to strict liability for medical devices that have obtained Section 510(k) clearance.
+The 11th Circuit U.S. Court of Appeals has denied a petition for rehearing filed by Wright Medical Technology Inc., which argued that the appellate court in part erred when it found that Utah law did not apply Comment k as a bar to strict liability for medical devices that have obtained Section 510(k) clearance.